Readyforthedraft.com

 02/13/26 – Rueben Bain Jr., Edge, Miami, Fla.

 One year after selecting Cam Ward with the No. 1 pick in last year’s draft the Titans find themselves once again selecting in the top five and we can expect the focus to be on one of two key needs – either getting Ward help in the passing game or finding a playmaker on defense.
 Calvin Ridley, who went down to a season-ending fibula injury this past season, is in the final year of his deal and is likely to be released, which would save Tennessee $13 million in the process.
 Rookies Elic Ayomanor and Chimere Dike played a pivotal role in the passing game and Wan’Dale Robinson will be a key contributor after coming off a 1,000-yard season with the Giants, but none of them would be considered a true No. 1 weapon.
 Carnell Tate would make a ton of sense here.
 At least that was before Tate ran a 4.54 40 at the Combine.
 That lack of ideal vertical speed may move is draft stock out of consideration for a top five pick.
 With the deep WR class, expect the Titans to target a WR on Day 2.
-I’d expect Robet Saleh, a defensive-minded HC, to turn his attention to the defensive side of the ball.
-Saleh brought in Gus Bradley to run the defense and in his base 4-3 scheme he utilizes a LEO edge rush position, making David Bailey a perfect fit.
-That was until Tennessee traded T’Vondre Sweat to the Jets for Jermaine Johnson to team with Femi Oladejo.
-Bailey could still be the pick here, especially considering Johnson managed just 3.0 sacks a season ago.
-However, what if Tennessee looks to take pressure off Ward by addressing the 30th-ranked rushing offense?
-Tony Pollard was a 1,000-yard rusher last season, but both he and backup Tajae Sharpe are in the final year of their deals.
+What if Tennessee looks to take pressure off Ward by addressing the 30th-ranked rushing offense?
+Tony Pollard was a 1,000-yard rusher last season, but both he and backup Tajae Spears are in the final year of their deals.
 Jeremiyah Love may be the best RB prospect since Bijan Robinson in 2023.
-Love is a dynamic three-down back who plays fast, shows off exceptional vision and tremendous lateral agility to fit through even the smallest of creases.
+That said, I expect Robert Saleh, a defensive-minded HC, to consider turning his attention to the defensive side of the ball if either Arvell Reese or David Bailey were to fall.
+Saleh brought in Gus Bradley to run the defense and in his base 4-3 scheme he utilizes a LEO edge rush position, making Reese or Bailey a perfect fit even with the addition of Jermaine Johnson in the trade that sent T’Vondre Sweat to the Jets.
+I just think if Love is on the board with this pick, expect Tennessee to pull the trigger.
+Jeremiyah Love is a dynamic three-down back who plays fast, shows off exceptional vision and tremendous lateral agility to fit through even the smallest of creases.
 Love has exceptional speed, as evidenced by his 4.36 40 speed at the Combine, which he uses to eliminate angles, outflank defenders to the perimeter and outrun the defense to the house.
 Love also has tremendous contact balance to bounce off defenders and is known to also use his tremendous leaping ability to hurdle defenders who would otherwise be in position to make a play.
 And then there’s Love’s receiving ability, where he showcases precise route running to present mismatches against LBs and has reliable hands that allow him to pluck the ball out of the air with ease then make a play after the catch.
 If Tennessee can land its franchise RB one year after securing Ward to line up under center, that really sets up the offense for the foreseeable future.

 5. New York Giants – Sonny Styles, LB, 6’5”, 244lbs, Ohio State